 CRMPickers logoCRMPickers

-Quick answer: Choose Close if your revenue model depends on high-activity outbound reps who need calling, SMS, email follow-up, and activity visibility in one place.
-Choose Freshsales if you need an affordable CRM for a broader SMB sales team, especially when free seats, lower paid tiers, and a larger integration catalog matter more than dialer-first speed.
+Quick answer: Choose Close if revenue depends on high-activity outbound reps who need calling, SMS, email follow-up, task queues, and manager coaching in one sales workspace.
+Choose Freshsales if you need a lower-cost CRM for a wider SMB team, especially when free seats, broader integrations, and easier cross-functional adoption matter more than dialer-first speed.

 Start CRM Diagnostic